kamerat/Epaper-Rain-Graph/README.md

 ## Usage

-Once uploaded, the device will connect to Wi-Fi, fetch precipitation data from YR.no, and display a graph showing the precipitation forecast for the next 90 minutes.
+Once uploaded, the device will prompt you to connect to Wi-Fi.
+Once connected, it will fetch precipitation data from YR.no, and display a graph showing the precipitation forecast for the next 90 minutes.

 ## Contributing